ShawnBeasleyOTRS/doc-itsm/content/general-catalog/admin/administration/general-catalog.rst

 To edit a catalog item:

-1. Select a catalog class in the list of catalog classes and click on it.
+1. Select a catalog class in the list of catalog classes.
-2. Select a catalog item in the list of catalog items and click on it.
+2. Select a catalog item in the list of catalog items.
 3. Modify the fields.
 4. Click on the *Save* or *Save and finish* button.